Health in Scotland: Drugs

+Scotland has the highest number of drug related deaths of any European country, and is three times higher than the second highest number of drug related deaths in Europe, the Republic of Ireland.
+Drug related (or misuse) mortality rates have begun to rise in Scotland since the 1980s.
+Since 2015, mortality rates have dramatically increased, doubling from their previous numbers a decade ago.
+A factor of this can traced to the more recent ageing of the so called 'Trainspotting generation' (those who grew up in the 1980s and 1990s) which has given rise to increased mortality rates.
+Funding cuts in 2016 by the Scottish Government reduced drug and alcohol prevention services funding by 20%, though by 2019 this had been restored.
+Additional reasons may be related to the failings of the UK's drug policy due to drug policy not being a devolved policy issue within Scotland.

-The ratio of drug-related fatalities in Scotland has overtaken every other country in the UK, as well as the EU.
-Recent research has shown Scotland has had a larger number of drug deaths than the United States, which was thought to be the highest in the world.
+Research conducted in 2019 has shown Scotland has had a larger number of drug deaths than the United States, which was thought to be the highest in the world.
 In the US in 2017 the rate of drug deaths of 217 per million of the population is now slightly lower than Scotland's rate (218 deaths per million of population).

-According to the Guardian newspaper, the increase in drug deaths in recent years are due to Benzodiazepines, Heroin and Ecstasy.
+According to the Guardian newspaper, the increase in drug deaths in recent years are due to benzodiazepines, heroin and ecstasy.

 In 2020 1,339 deaths related to drug misuse were registered in Scotland, a 5% increase on 2019, and the highest ever recorded.
 63% were of people aged between 35 and 54, and men were 2.7 times as likely to have a drug-related death as women.
 People living in the most deprived areas were 18 times more likely to die from a drug-related condition than those in the least deprived areas.
 The Scottish Drug Deaths Taskforce reported that use of naloxone kits may have saved almost 1,400 lives in 2020.
 In 2021, 1,187 people died in Scotland as a direct result of a drug overdose.
 Nearly half of the drug deaths in Scotland were attributed to methadone.

+In January 2025, the UK's first drug consumption room was opened in Glasgow in an attempt to combat drug related deaths and to prevent the sharing of needles.